EnMAP-Box/enmap-box-documentation/source/general/contribute.rst

 ------------------------

-Open the Bitbucket webpage of your fork and create a pull request.
+Open the GitHub webpage of your fork and create a pull request.
 The pull request will inform us on the changed you made.

 Before you create a pull request, please check the following: